-Today's infographic (scroll down to end of post to view it) highlights our concerns about implementation of the Oak Ridges Moraine Conservation Act and the fragmented responsibilities regarding environmental and land use planning.
-We’re concerned that no one is responsible for determining the cumulative impact of water takings on the Moraine, which may interfere with Ontarians' right to clean and safe drinking water.
+Today’s infographic highlights our concerns about implementation of the Oak Ridges Moraine Conservation Act and the fragmented responsibilities regarding environmental and land use planning.
+We’re concerned that no one is responsible for determining the cumulative impact of water takings on the Moraine, which may interfere with Ontarians’ right to clean and safe drinking water.

 How much water is actually being pumped on or near the Moraine?

 We’re not sure.
 The Ministry of the Environment, which is responsible for managing and monitoring surface and ground water under the Ontario Water Resources Act, does not have this information readily available.
 We could only get information about the allowed maximum pumping for the 72 permits issued on the Moraine in 2011.
 Although permit holders are required to report actual water pumping, this information is not reported with the permit information that we were able to obtain.

 Who is ultimately responsible for protecting water systems on the Moraine?

 It’s unclear.
 Conservation authorities, municipalities and provincial ministries — including the Ministries of the Environment, Natural Resources, and Municipal Affairs and Housing — all have roles and responsibilities in regulating water use.
 But there is no formal mechanism to ensure that their activities are coordinated, cumulative impacts are being assessed and the permitted uses prioritize the needs of Ontario communities over golf courses and water bottling companies.
 A cumulative impact assessment could determine whether there is a positive or negative impact of pumping so much water from the Moraine.